What is a construction site diary?

 Additionally, for your paper documents, make sure that all lines and spaces not used in your site diary or journal must be crossed out so that your daily logs are kept from possible unofficial alterations or changes after a workday or significant event has ended.

 Do I really need a site diary for my construction projects?

 If you are still asking yourself if you should have a site diary despite all the arguments presented above, here’s a quick short answer: Yes!
 A construction site diary is very important and you do need it even just for these four practical reasons that are basically a simplified summary of the above paragraphs:

 - You can use your site diary as documentary evidence in any case of construction site disputes.
 It is always admissible in court.

 - Your construction logs will be requested in any accident investigation.
 Work covers and insurance companies will need your site diary for their investigations.

 - Your site diary will be very handy in monitoring and maintaining your hire equipment to avoid unnecessary multiple hiring.

-- Your site diary also records worker attendances for easy contractor invoicing and charge outs.
+- Your site diary also records worker attendance for easy contractor invoicing and change outs.